recbus/caribou/README.md

 # Caribou - A hardy migrator

 Being confident about the shape of your database can dramatically simplify your application code.
-In conjunction with state management tools like [Component](https://github.com/stuartsierra/component) or [Integrant](https://github.com/weavejester/integrant), Caribou allows you to express transformations that must be performed exactly once prior to your application startup.
-Caribou enforces these intransients while retaining maximum deployment flexibility, supporting parallel development of independent features and preserving a faithful record of historical migrations.
+Caribou allows you to express schema, seed data and data correction transformations that must be performed exactly once.
+Caribou enforces these intransients while retaining maximum deployment flexibility, supporting concurrent development of independent features and preserving a faithful record of historical migrations.

 The driving principles behind caribou are: